kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 1. **Customers**: Contains customer IDs and unique customer identifiers, which are critical for understanding individual purchasing behavior and linking reviews and orders.
 2. **Orders**: Provides order information, including order IDs and customer IDs, which helps in tracking purchasing patterns.
 3. **Order Items**: Includes details about the products purchased in each order, such as product IDs and price, essential for mapping product preferences.
-4. **Order Reviews**: Captures customer feedback in the form of review scores, crucial for building collaborative filtering models by identifying user satisfaction and preferences.
+4. **Order Reviews**: Captures customer feedback in the form of review scores, crucial for building collaborative filtering models by identifying customer satisfaction and preferences.
 5. **Products**: Contains product-level information, including product IDs, names, and physical attributes, which can be used for content-based filtering.
 6. **Product Category**: Maps product categories name to English.